cnily03-hive/transf/README.md

 If you meet problems when compiling, give a try to [LLVM MinGW](https://github.com/mstorsjo/llvm-mingw/releases), or refer to [workflow file](./.github/workflows/compile.yml).

-The program will save the received file to `./received` by default, you can change the directory by using the `--dir` option.
+The program will save the received file to `received` directory by default, you can change it by specify `--dir` option.

 For more information, please refer to the help message via `--help`.